digiflydk/Digifly_web/docs/architecture.md

-# Digifly System Architecture
+# Digifly Studio System Architecture

-This document provides a high-level overview of the technical architecture of the Digifly web application.
+This document provides a high-level overview of the technical architecture of the Digifly Studio web application.

 ## 1. Core Technology Stack